softcoder/riprunner/docker/README.md

-riprunner is a docker image that include the Docker-Lamp baseimage (Ubuntu 18.04), along with a LAMP stack ([Apache][apache], [MySQL][mysql] and [PHP][php]) all in one handy package.
+riprunner is a docker image that include the Docker-Lamp baseimage (Ubuntu 22.04), along with a LAMP stack ([Apache][apache], [MySQL][mysql] and [PHP][php]) all in one handy package.

-1. With Ubuntu **18.04** image on the `latest-1804`, riprunner is ready to test the Rip Runner communication suite.
+1. With Ubuntu **22.04** image on the `latest-2204`, riprunner is ready to test the Rip Runner communication suite.

 # To build a new docker image
-sudo docker build -t=softcoder/riprunner:latest -f ./1804/Dockerfile .
+sudo docker build -t=softcoder/riprunner:latest -f ./2204/Dockerfile .

 # To run the docker image
 sudo docker run -p "80:80" -v ${PWD}/app:/app -v ${PWD}/mysql:/var/lib/mysql softcoder/riprunner:latest

 # To connect to the running the docker image
-sudo docker ps (this will show yo uthe name of the running container) sudo docker exec -it <container name from previous step> /bin/bash
+sudo docker ps (this will show you the name of the running container)
+sudo docker exec -it <container name from previous step> /bin/bash

 # To login to your hub.docker.com account
 sudo docker login